upstream-se/guidebook-draft/docs/index.md

 The guidebook evolves through structured versioning to ensure stability and traceability over time.

-Each major version represents a distinct normative state of the discipline, defined by its **Foundations**.
+Each major version represents a distinct normative state of the discipline, defined by the **Foundations** page.
 Once released, a major version is stable and remains a valid reference.
 Subsequent changes that alter the normative core result in a new major version.

 Minor versions refine or clarify content without changing the normative core.
 Editorial corrections that do not affect meaning may be introduced as patches.

-Normative claims and compliance assessments must identify the major version to which they refer, since prior major versions remain stable historical reference states.
+Normative claims and compliance assessments must identify the major version to which they refer, since prior major versions remain stable historical references.

 ## Contributing to the guidebook

 The guidebook evolves through structured and governed contributions.

 Proposals for clarification, refinement, extension, or correction are welcome across all parts of the guidebook.
-Changes to the normative core defined in **Foundations** undergo stricter review due to their impact on validity and versioning.
+Changes to the normative core defined in the **Foundations** page undergo stricter review due to their impact on validity and versioning.

 All contributions are evaluated according to the guidebook governance policies.
 These policies define how proposals are submitted, reviewed, classified, and incorporated.